 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

 In section 14, the CAP Code provides general guidance on advertisements for financial products and services but recognises that financial advertising is subject to numerous statutes and regulations.
-The background gives a brief overview of relevant legislation and the rest of the section mirrors, to some extent, the requirements set out in those regulations.
-For example, the Code requires marketers to present their products in a way that can be easily understood by the audience addressed.
+The Background gives a brief summary of relevant legislation and the rest of the section mirrors, to some extent, the requirements set out in those regulations.

 Most consumer credit, hire and brokerage ads are regulated by the Consumer Credit Act 1974 and the Consumer Credit (Advertisements) Regulations 2010, and in April 2014 the Financial Conduct Authority (FCA) assumed responsibility for consumer credit regulation.
 However “non-technical” aspects of consumer credit marcoms (for example, offence, social responsibility, superiority claims, fear and distress and competitor denigration) are likely to fall within the remit of the CAP Code.